assist-iot/assist-iot-documentation/docs/source/horizontal_planes/device/edge_node.rst

 *************
 Prerequisites
 *************
+To be determined.

 ************
 Installation
 ************
+The GWEN needs to be mounted at a fixed point inside a buidling or car.

 *********************
 Configuration options
 *********************
+To be determined.

 ***************
 Developer guide
 ***************
+To be determined.

 ***************************
 Version control and release
 ***************************
+To be determined.

 *******
 License
 *******
+To be determined.

 ********************
 Notice(dependencies)
 ********************
+To be determined.